Subscribe to Here’s the Deal, our politics

 And I was at a Bernie Sanders event today here in Iowa.
 And what was interesting, to Tamara's point, you know, Hillary Clinton seems to have sharpened her attacks on Bernie Sanders, whereas Bernie seems to be the sort of subtler, gentler attacker here, still refusing to call her out.
 He calls her out, but not quite as pointedly.

 He continues to mention the fact that he's never run negative ads in his time as a candidate, suggesting he's not going to do it this time.
 He wants to win on the merits of the debate.
 But there's no question that, in talking to Bernie Sanders' supporters, they feel like, no matter what, they have won because they have forced Hillary Clinton to move to their position.
 They see a more liberal position, and, specifically, of course, on this last issue, on economic inequality.

-JUDY WOODRUFF: And, Tamara, they must — the Sanders people must think that this sort of, as you put it, soft response is working for them.
+And, Tamara, they must — the Sanders people must think that this sort of, as you put it, soft response is working for them.

-TAMARA KEITH: It’s very much Bernie Sanders’ personality.
-It’s the persona that he’s had as a candidate throughout his political career, and he doesn’t intend to change that.
+It's very much Bernie Sanders' personality.
+It's the persona that he's had as a candidate throughout his political career, and he doesn't intend to change that.

 That said, he is willing to go there on issues.
 He has been calling on Clinton to support a bill on paid family leave that he's a co-sponsor of, along with Kirsten Gillibrand and other senators.
 Clinton says, I support paid family leave just like you do, but she wants to pay for it in a different way.

 So I think that — and with that tax proposal, Bernie Sanders' campaign came out and said that won't be enough, what Clinton is proposing.
 So I think they are starting to get chippy on issues themselves, and I think we can expect to see them fighting about taxes in the weeks ahead.